imyujie/NW-hack-client/README.md

 ## Introduction

-NW-Hack-Client is an desktop application for electing course.
+NW-Hack-Client is a desktop application for electing course.
 The client provides the authentication, the captcha recogition and repeat course electing.

 ## Requirements